exercism/website-copy/tracks/python/exercises/acronym/mentoring.md

 There are two characters that require special attention: the hypen, used to tie together words such as "metal-oxide", and the underscore, which must not be included.
-The underscore can be silently remmoved, but the hypen marks the boundary between two words, and it is simplest to replace it with a space.
+The underscore can be silently removed, but the hypen marks the boundary between two words, and it is simplest to replace it with a space.